Cyber Security Body of Knowledge (CyBOK) Training Course

 14 HoursDescription

-The Java language and the Runtime Environment (JRE) were designed to avoid many of the most common security vulnerabilities found in languages such as C/C++.
-However, software developers and architects should not only know how to utilize the various security features of the Java environment for positive security but also be aware of the numerous vulnerabilities that remain relevant for Java development, known as negative security.
+The Java language and its Runtime Environment (JRE) were engineered to eliminate many of the severe security vulnerabilities commonly found in other languages, such as C and C++.
+However, software developers and architects must do more than just know how to leverage the positive security features available in the Java environment; they must also recognize the numerous vulnerabilities that remain relevant to Java development (negative security).

-Before diving into security services, the course provides a brief overview of cryptography fundamentals, ensuring everyone has a common understanding of their purpose and operation.
-Participants will engage in several practical exercises to explore these components firsthand, allowing them to experiment with the discussed APIs.
+Before introducing security services, the course provides a concise overview of cryptography fundamentals, establishing a common baseline for understanding the purpose and operation of the components involved.
+Participants will apply this knowledge through practical exercises, allowing them to explore the discussed APIs firsthand.

-The course also delves into the most frequent and severe programming flaws specific to the Java language and platform.
-This includes both typical bugs made by Java programmers and issues unique to the language and environment.
-Each vulnerability and relevant attack is demonstrated through clear exercises, followed by recommended coding guidelines and mitigation techniques.
+Additionally, the course examines the most frequent and critical programming flaws within the Java language and platform, addressing both typical errors made by Java developers and issues specific to the language and its environment.
+Each vulnerability and associated attack is illustrated through clear, understandable exercises, followed by recommended coding guidelines and effective mitigation strategies.

 Participants attending this course will

-- Gain practical knowledge on using various security features in the Java development environment
+- Utilize various security features within the Java development environment

 Audience